 By far, the most important invoicing decisions relate to foreign exchange risk management and how to manage currency exchange rate volatility.
-For example, a loss in currency exchange value of a just a few pennies over a few months could translate into the loss of thousands of dollars in profits for a high-value transaction.
+For example, a loss in the currency exchange value of just a few pennies over a few months could translate into the loss of thousands of dollars in profits for a high-value transaction.

 This blog will:

-1. Identify common areas of problems for international invoicing
+1. Identify common areas of problems for international invoicing.

-2. Explore solutions to create efficiencies for receiving incoming payments in multiple currencies
+2. Explore solutions to create efficiencies for receiving incoming payments in multiple currencies.

-3. Describe specific currency risk management solutions aimed at reducing the risk of lost profits from volatile currency markets
+3. Describe specific currency risk management solutions aimed at reducing the risk of lost profits from volatile currency markets.

 Points to Ponder: